 Caroline graduated from the University of Guelph, Ridgetown Campus with honours in the Veterinary Technology program.
 Outside of work Caroline enjoys exploring the Kootenays with her family, cooking, traveling and photography.

 Client Care Representative and Social Media Manager

 Jacy is a born and raised Kootenay gal from Salmo, BC.
 After graduation she moved to Kelowna to attend school for a career in the veterinary field.
 Once she completed her program she was eager to return to her home in the Kootenays.
 Jacy worked locally in general practice for several years as a veterinary assistant, receptionist, as well as practice manager.
 In March 2022 Jacy made the switch and joined the team at Maybank Mobile Veterinary Services in a primarily administrative role.

 Jacy worked closely with both Caroline and Dr. Rebecca Maybank in general practice and was very excited to hear about their new business venture.
 Although she misses seeing the pets and people in person every day she is so happy to be a part of such an innovative and compassionate team.
 Jacy is also behind the scenes of our social media and loves when our clients are able to share photos of their furry friends!

-In Jacy’s spare time she enjoys spending time with her partner, Stepan, and their dog, Jersey.
+In Jacy’s spare time she enjoys spending time with her husband, Stepan, and their dog, Jersey.
 Their days are filled with fun in the sun, fishing, playing slo pitch, and enjoying the beauty that the Kootenays has to offer.
 You can also almost always find her home filled with an extra foster dog or litter of kittens – she can’t resist!